Aftermath (2010 TV series): Population Overload

 This episode hypothesizes an overpopulation scenario where the human population of Earth doubles from 7 billion to 14 billion in one night.

 The governments of the world attempt to cope at first by ordering the construction of gigantic high rise apartment complexes.
 However, the often outdated public works systems cannot handle this vastly increased load; bridges break and sewers fail, leading to contamination of the water supply.
 Much of the remaining woodlands of the earth are cleared to form new farms and housing.
 Emergency rationing becomes commonplace, and grain exporters stop their exports, leading to a drastic shortage in nations that relied on them.
 Even in wealthy countries, food and water resources are strained by the doubled population.
 Electrical grids have difficulty keeping up with the increased demand.
 New coal plants are built to relieve the pressure, but they result in drastically increased air pollution.

 Water shortages become rampant, with insufficient water available for drinking or farming, and desalination plants are built.
 Looting leads to martial law in many countries.
 People in countries that lack water and food begin leaving the country in search of resources, prompting unprecedented human migration.
 Some countries such as the U.S. close their borders to refugees, while others are more accepting and attempt to help them.
 In the U.S., many people head to the Great Lakes, forming massive tent cities.
 A population crash begins, resulting in the die-off of billions of people due to the carrying capacity being exceeded.

 Despite the grim outlook for humanity, thirty years after the doubling event, the population crash concludes.
-The total human population stabilizes at 4 billion, similar to the human population in the mid-1970s.
+The total human population stabilizes at 4 billion, similar to that of the mid-1970s.